radharashmitha/Movie-Rating-Prediction/README.md

 # Movie-Rating-Prediction
+## Task Objectives
+The objective of this project is to build a predictive model that estimates movie ratings based on various attributes.
+The model is developed using the IMDb Movies dataset, focusing on data preprocessing, feature engineering, and model evaluation.

+---

 ## Project Overview
 This project predicts **IMDb movie ratings** based on attributes like **duration, genre, director, and actors**.
 We use **machine learning models** to analyze Indian movies and provide **accurate rating predictions**.